jens-classen/vergo/README.md

 ### Verification by Abstraction

-This verification method additionally requires a model checker (see [dependencies](#dependencies) below).
 For the local-effect case, consider the `dish_robot` domain in the `examples` directory.
 Look at the file `dish_robot_bat.pl` and how actions, fluents, programs and temporal properties are defined in it.
 From within the directory, call SWI-Prolog, and consult the file containing the action theory:

     ?- [dish_robot_bat].